Sign up below for our 2026 Farm Share (CSA)

 Our CSA is unique in that this farm is an educational farm.
 We work alongside people of all ages, ancestries, and abilities to grow food and to support folx learning how to grow food.
 Our adult crew are aspiring farmers.
 We employ high school students as apprentices.
 We engage with youth as young as 4 years old in growing food.
 We know that even the littlest ones among us can experience success when they are supported, when appropriate tools are provided, and when the work is scaled for their abilities.

 The beauty and the challenge of what we do here is one.
-We engage many holding space for exploration and we hold space for many engaging in exploration.
+We engage many, holding space for exploration ,and we hold space for many engaging in exploration.
 We are serious about growing food and doing it in a way that keeps the grower safe, the food safe, and the consumer safe.
 We share the joy and the hardships of food production with the growers and with our consumers.
-We welcome you to our CSA program and we welcome you onto the farm to see how we grow and to get to know the growers and the land that our food grows from.
+We welcome you to our CSA family and we welcome you onto the farm to see how we grow and to get to know the growers and the land that our food grows from.

 We’d love to feed you and welcome you into the community.